oraclekid12/rulebook2024/content.md

 > REMINDER\
 > Political actions, equip actions, employ retainer actions, recruit ally actions are always undirected.

-> **FAILING ACTIONS**\
-> \
-> Some cards can make actions **fail**.
-Actions that fail are similar to actions that have been blocked except that
-> there is no blocker and no combat.
-Only cards playable "after action resolution" can still be played.

-### **OVERVIEW**

-An action is performed in seven steps:

-**1. Action is announced**: Declare a basic action, play an action card from hand, or use an action provided by a card in play and lock the minion who is performing the action.\
-**2. As the action is announced** Following the announcement of an action, Methuselahs have the opportunity to play cards and use effects "as the action is announced."
-This process follows normal sequencing rules.
-After each Methuselah declines to play a card or generate an effect, this step concludes.\
-**3. Modifications to the action**
- Action modifiers and reaction cards can be played during an action at any time after the action has been announced until its resolution.
-Both can alter properties of the action, like action modifiers to increase the bleed amount further (e.g. Conditioning) or reactions to reduce the bleed amount (e.g. Protected District).
-The effect of an action modifier or a reaction card lasts for the duration of the current action.\
-**4.Evaluation of block attempts** To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept after every methuselah has passed on the opportunity to use another effect.
-The action is blocked if the blocker's intercept is equal to or greater than the acting minion's stealth.\
-**5. Modifications after blocks are declined** If no block attempt was successful or if all Methuselahs have declined to block, there is another opportunity to play cards or use effects before the action resolution step\
-**6. Action resolution** Actions are successful when unblocked.
-All costs are paid and the effects of the action, including any modifications made, are simultaneously applied.
-If the action was blocked, it is unsuccessful and the combat initiated by block resolution becomes the action's resolution.\
-**7. After action resolution** This is considered the final step of the action.
-After all effects are handled, there is a chance to play cards which are only usable after action resolution.
-If an action card was used, it is now burned.

 ### **Stealth and Intercept**

 ***Stealth*** *represents the measures that the acting minion is taking to